 With coding, you’re more efficient in troubleshooting since you’re thinking more logically.
 This method of thinking applies to any field.
 Separating your tasks into components and approaching them with logic is the best way to accomplish them daily.

 Learning code is also a good method of improving your attention to detail.
-Take note, a missing semicolon can render your code useless.
+Take note, that a missing semicolon can render your code useless.
 With more coding experience, you’ll become more adept at proofreading your work and doing things the right way from the get-go.

 3. It Improves Communication and Collaboration Skills